tobiasbuhrer/tobiasb/web/modules/contrib/geofield/README.md

 # Geofield

-Geofield is an advanced module for storing, managing and representing dynamic Geographic data in Drupal.
-It supports all geo-types (points, lines, polygons, multi types geometries, etc.), and integrates with various Js Mapping Libraries (Google Maps, Leaflet, etc.) and advanced Geocoding / Reverse Geocoding functionalities, via many other Drupal Geo Mapping modules.
+Provides a geo-location field for storing and managing geographic data, enabling the integration of maps, geocoding and location-based functionalities.
+It supports all geo-types (points, lines, polygons, multi types geometries), and integrates with various Js Mapping Libraries (Google Maps, Leaflet, etc.)

 For a full description of the module, visit the [project page](https://www.drupal.org/project/geofield).